VictorySpecificationII/VMScripts/README.md

 # VMScripts
-Scripts I use to personalize my VM installations
+Scripts I use to personalize my VM installations.

 I have a collection of VM's, each of which serve a different purpose for me.

-An EDA VM.
-A Race Engineering/Machine Learning/Artificial Intelligence VM.

-My plan is to some time release them as complete toolchains for both EDA and Race Engineering.

-These scripts are meant to give one an idea of what applications are installed on those VM's.
+The long-term plan is for these scripts to serve as a ready-to-run resource to turn any fresh Ubuntu installation into a complete toolchain for R&D.

+#To:do List

+- Gather software packaes
+- Add first-time setup code
+- Add installation code